cloudspannerecosystem/autoscaler/poller/README.md

 event will be triggered only if the metric value falls above the upper limit, or below the lower limit.

-The objective of this parameter is to avoid autoscaling evnts being triggered for small workload fluctuations around the threshold.
+The objective of this parameter is to avoid autoscaling events being triggered for small workload fluctuations around the threshold, thus creating a smoothing effect in autoscaler actions.
 The threshold and metric together define a range `[threshold - margin, threshold + margin]`, where the metric value is allowed.
 The smaller the margin, the narrower the range, resulting in higher probability that an autoscaling event is triggered.